Debugging Memgraph

 bt

-Generating a core dump with a plain Docker image
+Generating core dump via Docker

 In order to generate a core dump, you need to do a few steps on the host and in the container image.

-- Setting no size limit to the core dump Initially, you will need to set no boundaries to the size of the core dump that can be generated.
+Initially, you will need to set no boundaries to the size of the core dump that can be generated.
 This is done with the following command:

 ulimit -c unlimited

-- Mounting the correct volume
+Mount the correct volume

 When Memgraph crashes, we would want to get the present core dump file on our host system.
 When starting the container, we will provide the appropriate volume.
-Additionally, don’t forget to set the
+Additionally, don’t forget to set the --privileged flag as noted in the previous sections.

 docker container run --name mg --privileged -v /home/user/cores:/tmp/cores -p 7687:7687 -p 9091:9091 memgraph:2.16.0_17_050d5c985 --log-level=TRACE --also-log-to-stderr

-- Setting up the container for core dump generation Additionally, in the container, the following commands will need to be executed after the container has started, to be able to generate a correct core dump.
+Additionally, in the container, the following commands will need to be executed after the container has started, to be able to generate a correct core dump.

 ulimit -c unlimited